pyca/cryptography/docs/primitives/symmetric-encryption.rst

 .. class:: cryptography.primitives.block.BlockCipher(cipher, mode)

     Block ciphers work by encrypting content in chunks, often 64- or 128-bits.
-    Theycombine an underlying algorithm (such as AES), with a mode (such as CBC, CTR, or GCM).
+    They combine an underlying algorithm (such as AES), with a mode (such as CBC, CTR, or GCM).
 A simple example of encrypting content with AES is:

     .. code-block:: pycon